ryan-neil/ds-a/README.md

 <br>
 Access - __O(1)__

 As you can see from above, objects are VERY fast.
-They're constant time which is the best we can do.
+They're constant time which is the best you can do.

-#### Object methods
+### Object methods

 Now let's look at the Big O of object methods we have in JavaScript: